zepinglee/citeproc-js/manual/citeproc-doc.rst

 ``-x-pri-`` [``setLangTagsForCslTransliteration()``\ ]
-   Sets a preferred language for translitertions.
+   Sets a preferred language for transliterations.

 ``-x-sec-`` [``setLangTagsForCslTranslation()``\ ]
    Sets an optional secondary translation for the title field.